Core concepts

 const apiPrefix = state('/');

-const ApiPrefixContext = createContext();
+const ApiPrefixContext = createContext(apiPrefix);

-const useUsersUrl = computed(() => {
+const useUsersUrl = reactive(() => {

 const prefix = useContext(ApiPrefixContext).get();